edmundito/ags-tween/docs/getting-started.md

     gIconbar.TweenY(0.5, -gIconbar.Width, eEaseInBackTween, eBlockTween, 1.0);

 This will start the Tween 1 second after this line of code is run by the AGS engine.
+Because it is blocking, the script will then block 1.5 seconds (0.5 duration + 1.0 delay).

 The last parameter is the **Timing**.
 By default, all Tweens are set to be timed in seconds, but you can also set it to speed, which is roughly measured as pixels/second: